Intro

 Curriculum Vitae

 I am currently working to get my Ph.D. at my UC Santa Barbara as an NSF Fellow , studying supernova, dark energy, and cosmology with Dr. Andy Howell.
+I apply bleeding-edge VLBI techniques to resolvable supernovae to characterize their ejecta and probe the uncertainties of supernova physics.

 As a collaborator on the Event Horizon Telescope project, I helped take the first image of a black hole.
 I work primarily on imaging (turning the data we collect from observations into images), modeling (making assumptions about the form of the data and finding models that best fit it), and theory (developing the physics behind our understanding of the shadow of a black hole).
 I also participate in observations, multiwavelength coverage analysis, weather prediction at EHT sites, and general software development.